jsaveker/fork-it-app/README.md

 This project is configured to be deployed on Cloudflare Pages.
 Simply connect your GitHub repository to Cloudflare Pages and it will automatically build and deploy your application.

+### Setting up the Cloudflare Worker

+1. Create a new Cloudflare Worker
+2. Set the following environment variables in the Cloudflare dashboard:
+   - `GOOGLE_PLACES_API_KEY`: Your Google Places API key
+   - `SESSIONS_KV`: A KV namespace for storing sessions

 ## Technologies Used

 - React